 Eph 1:3 Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.
 4 For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love 5 he predestined us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will– 6 to the praise of his glorious grace, which he has freely given us in the One he loves.
 7 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace 8 that he lavished on us with all wisdom and understanding.

 Re 17:8 The beast, which you saw, once was, now is not, and will come up out of the Abyss and go to his destruction.
 The inhabitants of the earth whose names have not been written in the book of life from the creation of the world will be astonished when they see the beast, because he once was, now is not, and yet will come.

-No doubt, if you are a follower of Christ, there will be an attempt to deceive you into thinking it all depends upon you and your behavior.
+No doubt, if you are a follower of Christ, there will be an attempt to deceive you into thinking it all depends upon you.
 If you take the bait, you will be miserable and paralyzed in the kingdom of God.
 But don’t take the bait, know you are accepted because of what Christ did, not what you did or didn’t do.
-Know that He chose you knowing full well you would fail and that you would be so very imperfect, and know that He wrote your name down before you were ever born.
+Know that He chose you knowing full well you would fail and that you would be so very imperfect,.
+Remember He wrote your name down before you were ever born.
 So rest in Him, do what’s right because you love Him and want to please Him out of gratitude, not fear of punishment.

 In Christ, the guilty go free.